panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 ```

 `const { char = '"', skipIfQuoted = true } = config` destructuring assignment  in  one line extracts the properties `char` and `skipIfQuoted` from `config` object.
-If some properties are not available in `config` object, the destructuring assignment sets the default values: `'"'` for `char` and `false` for `skipIfQuoted`.
+If some properties are not available in the `config` object, the destructuring assignment sets the default values: `'"'` for `char` and `false` for `skipIfQuoted`.

-Fortunately, the function still has room for improvements.
+Fortunately, the function still has room for improvement.

 Let's move the destructuring assignment right into the parameters section.
-And set a default value (an empty object `{ }`) for `config` parameter, to skip the second argument when default settings are enough.
+And set a default value (an empty object `{ }`) for the `config` parameter, to skip the second argument when default settings are enough.

 ```javascript
 function quote(str, { char = '"', skipIfQuoted = true } = {}) {